Museum of Israel: model of Jerusalem in the year 66 AD

 In order to gain a real understanding of the wealth of Aelia Capitolina one has to visit Haram ash-Sharif, the Arabic name for the terrace of the Temple, and its Muslim monuments which, similar to many churches of Rome, were built utilizing ancient columns and capitals.

 There is a somewhat extraordinary high standard of execution in the monuments which were built throughout the Roman Empire.
-This was due to a "division of labour" by which some locations such as Aphrodisias provided almost the whole empire with marble capitals and reliefs.
-The Byzantine capital in the foreground most likely came from Constantinople.
+The Byzantine capital in the foreground most likely came from Constantinople (you may wish to see some Byzantine capitals at the Archaeological Museum of Istanbul).
 The image used as background for this page shows a Corinthian capital.

 Broken columns of various stones including green cipollino

 Twain was wrong in saying that the columns belonged to the Temple built by King Herod.
-The columns of the Temple were made up of painted limestone similar to what can be seen at the king's palaces of Masada and Herodion (they open in a separate page).
+The columns of the Temple were made up of painted limestone similar to what can be seen at the king's palaces of Masada and Herodion.

 You may wish to see these other pages on Jerusalem: